System Boot

 What are mental models?

-Mental models are the compressed maps you use to predict and act in the world — internal representations of how things work, simpler than reality and far more useful than no map at all.
+Compressed maps you use to predict and act — internal representations of how things work, simpler than reality and far more useful than no map.

 How do I upgrade my mental models?

-Name the model you are using before acting.
-When reality refuses to behave as predicted, treat the refusal as data, and replace the model with one that handles the new case.
+Name the model you're using before acting.
+When reality refuses to behave as predicted, treat the refusal as data and replace the model with one that handles the new case.